Skechers Athlete Brooke Henderson Wins 14th LPGA Tournament

 Constant Currency Adjustment (Non-GAAP Financial Measure)

 We evaluate our results of operations on both an as reported and a constant currency basis.
 The constant currency presentation, which is a non-GAAP measure, excludes the impact of period-over-period fluctuations in foreign currency exchange rates.
 We believe providing constant currency information provides valuable supplemental information regarding our results of operations, thereby facilitating period-to-period comparisons of our business performance and is consistent with how management evaluates the Company’s performance.
 We calculate constant currency percentages by converting our current period local currency financial results using the prior-period exchange rates and comparing these adjusted amounts to our prior period reported results.
+Other companies that provide similar non-GAAP measures may calculate them differently than we do, and the definitions may not be the same as the definitions we use.

-Three Months Ended March 31,
+Three Months Ended June 30,

 2025